 The federally funded Low Income Home Energy Program (known as Fuel Assistance Program) provides certified eligible households with assistance in paying their energy bills during the winter season.
-Households where elderly, disabled persons and/or children under the age of 6 reside can begin applying for assistance beginning July 1, 2013.
-All other households may apply beginning September 1, 2013.
-Fuel assistance season ends April 30, 2014.
+Households where elderly, disabled persons and/or children under the age of 6 reside can apply for assistance beginning July 15, 2014.
+All other households may apply beginning September 1, 2014.
+Fuel assistance season ends April 30, 2015.

 Benefits are calculated on a number of things, including household income, energy costs, and housing type.
 This allows those households with the lowest incomes and highest energy costs to receive the highest benefits.
 Applications are taken through our Outreach Offices in Dover and Farmington.

 - Employment Release Form

 Please use this checklist to be sure that you have included all of your documentation.
 Incomplete applications will not be accepted or will be denied.

 Copies of all gross income (income prior to deductions/taxes) for everyone in the household for the last 30 days prior to your application date.

 Income examples: Employment, Pensions, Social Security, SSI, SSDI, TANF, APTD, Gross Civil Service Income, Child Support, Disability income, Unemployment, Worker's Compensation, Bank Interest over $100 per year

 NH Department of Health and Human Services Notice of Decision: If you receive assistance from DHHS (such as food stamps, Temporary Assistance for Needy Families, Aid to the Permanently Totally Disabled, etc.), you will need a copy of your most recent decision letter.